davidmogar/twixer/README.md

 ## To-do
 At the moment I'm only applying facial recognition so there is still a loooooot of things to be done.
 I'll update this section when the code to be written is less than the items on To-do list.

-## Frequent questions that no one ask
+## Questions that no one ever asks
 1. **Why Twixer?**

    I spent a day thinking in a good name but I could only think in [chick sexing](http://en.wikipedia.org/wiki/Chick_sexing) so I ended up calling this app twitter-sexer.
 But that name was too long so a renamed it to twixer.